-IMT 550 Policy, Law, and Ethics in Information Management (3)
+IMT 550 Policy and Ethics in Information Management (4)

 IMT 551 Foundations of Organizational Information Assurance (3)

-Examines concepts, elements, strategies, skills related to the life cycle of information assurance- involving policies, practices, mechanisms, dissemination, and validation- that ensure the confidentiality, integrity, and availability of information and information systems.
-Analysis of the information assurance planning process, including determination and analysis of information assurance organization goals, the threat spectrum, risk, and legal and ethical issues.
+Concepts, elements, strategies, skills related to life cycle of information assurance--involving policies, practices, mechanisms, dissemination, and validation--that ensure the confidentiality, integrity, and availability of information and information systems.
+Analyzes the information assurance planning process, including determination and analysis of information assurance organization goals, threat spectrum, risk, and legal and ethical issues.

 IMT 552 Information Assurance Risk Assessment and Management (3)